monocodes/snippets/docker/docker.md

 *************************************************
 # DOCKER LOGS
 *************************************************
-# view the output logs of the container
+# show the output logs of the container
 docker logs container-name

-# attach to the running container and view logs in realtime
+# attach to the running container and show logs in realtime
 # can exit with Ctrl+C
 docker logs -f container-name